christianbraeunlich/thesis-template/README.md

   </tr>
 </table>

-> focus on what matters MOST . . .
+> Personal thesis template written in LaTeX to focus on what matters most.
-> dedicated to all clumsy otter's out there...

 ## :otter: Goal of this project

-> Create an easy to understand LaTeX-Template which can be used in a matter of hours to the fullest
+> Create an easy to understand LaTeX-Template which can be used in a matter of hours to the fullest.
+Dedicated to all clumsy otter's out there.

 ## :page_facing_up: Guide